crorvick/Catch2/docs/generators.md

 * 2 fundamental generators
   * `ValueGenerator<T>` -- contains only single element
   * `ValuesGenerator<T>` -- contains multiple elements
-* 5 generic generators that modify other generators
+* 4 generic generators that modify other generators
-  * `FilterGenerator<T, Predicate>` -- filters out elements from a generator for which the predicate returns "false".
+  * `FilterGenerator<T, Predicate>` -- filters out elements from a generator for which the predicate returns "false"
   * `TakeGenerator<T>` -- takes `n` elements from a generator
   * `RepeatGenerator<T>` -- repeats output from a generator `n` times
   * `MapGenerator<T, U, Func>` -- returns the result of applying `Func`